ChuckTripwell/Frankengold-Handheld/README.md

 - Can I haz secureboot?
 ```
-not recommend. secureboot cannot be turned off on the Steamdeck (there's no option in the bios to turn it off) so if you do that, you're stuck.
+not recommend. secureboot cannot be turned off on the Steamdeck (there's no option in the bios to turn it off) so if you do that, you're forever stuck, unable to install any other OS. very scary.
 ```

 - Can I haz selinux?